 Great.

-Um for parents that um most of them aren't even citizens, and we're not allowed to ask if they're citizens.
+And at the same time, we're expanding our dual language and English as a second language classes for parents that most of them aren't even citizens, and we're not allowed to ask if they're citizens.

-I wonder if this Arizona judge has I wonder if she said anything about having to produce your proof of health insurance.
+I wonder if this Arizona judge has, I wonder if she said anything about having to produce your proof of health insurance.

-Well, we're gonna rush, that's federal agents, IRS aides.
+Well, Rush, that's federal agents, IRS agents.

-Oh, okay, so that's permissible.
+Okay, so that's permissible.

-In Arizona, it happens in every other state.
+It happens in every other state.

 It happens in Rhode Island.

-Uh look at I if folks, if you're mad, if you're angry, I'm with you, and I understand totally why.
+Folks, if you're mad, if you're angry, I'm with you.

-It's it goes beyond the concept of fairness and unfairness.
+It goes beyond the concept of fairness and unfairness.

-This this is simple right and wrong.
+This is simple right and wrong.

 And here is another classic illustration of how the left gets what it wants outside of elections.